Contraction of $E_\gamma$-Divergence and Its Applications to Privacy: Differentially Private Online Learning

-A standard quantity for measuring the utility of such algorithm is regret (defined in \eqref{Eq:regret}).
-However, it is implicitly assumed in this definition that the algorithm stops at time $n$ and \textit{all} $W_1, \dots W_{n+1}$ are available for analysis.
-However, these assumption are not applicable in our setting: the algorithm stops at a random time $T\in [n]$ and only $W_{n+1}$ is available for analysis.
-We therefore need to consider a variant of regret that takes these requirements into consideration.
+where $Z_t\sim \N(0, \mathbf{I}_d)$.
+A standard quantity for measuring the utility of typical online algorithms is regret described in Section~\ref{Sec:OnlinePrivacy}.
+To take into account our assumptions that the stopping time is random and \textit{only} $W_{n+1}$ is available for analysis, we choose to measure utility in terms of \textit{stochastic regret} \cite{Online_One_Shot_Frank_Wolfe}.
 Recall that $\mathsf{F}$ denotes the collection of all possible real-valued cost functions over $\W$.
 Here, we assume that $\sF$ consists of all convex functions over $\W$ with uniformly bounded gradients and let $\mu$ be a distribution over $\sF$.
 We further assume that the cost functions $\{\sf_t\}$ are independently sampled from $\sF$ according to $\mu$.
-Inspired by Chen et al. \cite{Online_One_Shot_Frank_Wolfe}, we define \textit{stochastic regret} for the randomly stopped OGD algorithm as
+The \textit{stochastic regret} for the randomly stopped OGD algorithm is given by